Killing with a Smile: In popular culture

 The name for the song "Guns for Show, Knives for a Pro" is a quote from the film, Lock, Stock and Two Smoking Barrels.

-Australian surf group the Bra Boys featured four songs from the album in the documentary film Bra Boys: Blood Is Thicker than Water, the songs featured are "Gimme AD", "Anasasis (Xenophontis)", "Mutiny" and "It's Hard to Speak Without a Tongue".
+Australian surf group the Bra Boys featured four songs from the album in the documentary film Bra Boys: Blood Is Thicker than Water, the songs featured are "Gimme a D", "Anasasis (Xenophontis)", "Mutiny" and "It's Hard to Speak Without a Tongue".
 The songs were all released on the soundtrack except for "It's Hard to Speak Without a Tongue".